subject='persona') and people/places grow via L5 entities with descriptions.

-1 row per label · never auto-distilled
+1 row per label · human-authored only

 1 row per message · FTS5 indexed · recent-window into prompt